mgiovanellah/mgiovanellah/README.md

 - 😃 I'm a front-end jr developer
 - 🧑‍🎓 I am a software engineering and civil engineering student
-- 🌱 I am currently studying javascript, kotlin and ruby ​​on rails
+- 🌱 I am currently studying javascript and ruby ​​on rails
 - 💻  Currently I do projects with rails, html, css and I seek to learn other development tools
 - 😃 I love web application and I seek to learn every day